kbrugh/meditation/README.md

   </p>

-**_Biological neural systems are naturally amazing at pattern recognition_**, and this simple algorithm takes advantage of that.
+**_Our biological neural systems are naturally amazing at pattern recognition_**, and this simple algorithm takes advantage of that.
 Used as a tool, running this Python (version 2) script in a terminal allows you to program your own mind - *in a way*.
 This particular form of "self-metaprogramming" works by using text in a terminal as a matrix of pixels precisely stimulating the visual field.
 This relatively simple neurohacking program involves rapidly cycling a flow of encryption-grade, entropy-derived random character generation to provide a stark contrast for the user-defined meditation.
 Such programming can be used to set a useful mental frame such as a deep, creative state of focus.

 To start down the rabbit hole, first open a terminal, then navigate to the script-containing directory, and run: